Judge denies Gavin Newsom request to label himself as Democrat on recall ballot

 “No one is above the law, and this ruling makes clear, that includes Gavin Newsom,” said Mr. Early in a statement on the Recall Gavin Newsom website.
 “His terrible judgment, arbitrary and capricious laws, rules and orders have destroyed tens of thousands of small businesses, hundreds of thousands of jobs and countless jobs.
 It is time that he be made to follow his own laws.”

-Critics pointed out that Mr. Newsom himself signed the change to the recall rules in October 2019 allowing candidates to list their party on the ballot.
+Judge Arguelles pointed out that Mr. Newsom himself signed the change to the recall rules in October 2019.

+“The court credits assertions that Governor Newsom and his counsel inadvertently neglected the deadline, but inadvertence is not the same as reliance on official advice,” said the judge in his 11-page ruling.
+“Circumstances do not justify excuse from the deadline.”

+Recall organizers submitted more than 1.7 million valid signatures in March, well above the 1.49 million needed to trigger the special election.

 • This article was based in part on wire-service reports.